request/promise-core/README.md

 ## Installation and Usage for `request@next`

 [Request Next](https://github.com/request/request/issues/1982) is still in alpha.
-However, `@request/promise-core` is already designed to be compatible and ships with a configuration helper – `require('@request/promise-core/configure/request-next')` – that is [used by `request-promise`](https://github.com/request/request-promise/blob/next/lib/rp.js) in its "next" branch.
+However, `request-promise-core` is already designed to be compatible and ships with a configuration helper – `require('request-promise-core/configure/request-next')` – that is [used by `request-promise`](https://github.com/request/request-promise/blob/next/lib/rp.js) in its "next" branch.

 ## Contributing